Access and Disability Accomodations

 - Community member, volunteer, program participant, youth or family member communicates that accommodations are needed for an event to be accessible.

-- When instructed by the 4-H State Office, the Extension professional should help the program participant or their representative complete the Disability Accommodations Request Form.
+- The Extension professional should help the program participant or their representative complete the Disability Accommodations Request Form.

-- Upon submission, the Disability Accommodations Request Form will automatically go to the accommodations review committee and a formalized interactive process is launched between the 4-H State Office, K-State Human Capital Services (HCS), and individual requesting accommodations.
+- Upon submission, the Disability Accommodations Request Form will automatically go to the accommodations review committee and a formalized interactive process is launched between K-State Research and Extension's representative, K-State's Human Capital Services (HCS), and the individual requesting accommodations.

 - The accommodations coordinator contacts individual to schedule an "intake" that lasts between 30 minutes and one hour.